Nandini1071980/sample2/README.md

 # sample2
-practice of git and github
+practice of git and github.